Pacesanda2000/Curl-server/README.md

-This pipeline chcecking server accesibility throught CURL tool
+This pipeline verifies server availability with CURL tool.

-Put IP address instead of IP adress variable and test
+Put IP address instead of $IP-address variable and test.